dsoto/WP19/outline.md

 ## Inefficient Operation Leads to Poorer Service

 - Operating a diesel generator at a power load well below its designed operating point leads to inefficient operation.
-    - operating at low load increases engine maintenance requirements and worsens fuel costs
+    - operating at low load increases engine maintenance requirements and worsens fuel costs (cite diesel lit or schnitzer)
     - This inefficiency increases fuel cost per unit of energy generated.
     - This operation could increase wear and tear on the generator, increasing maintenance costs and downtime.
     - These drive up operating costs through increased fuel consumption.
-    - To conserve fuel, many microgrids are only operated in the evenings. (cite Schnitzer?)
+    - To conserve fuel, many microgrids are only operated in the evenings. (cite Schnitzer?, casillas)
-    - Is this consistent with Nicaragua diesel observations (casillas)
+    - Our observations adhere to this prediction of higher SFC
+    - The observed fuel costs are well above modeled fuel costs suggesting generator maintenance issues
     - These SFC costs also restrict generator operation to evenings
     - it is likely uneconomical to run these generators continuously but unnecessarily high marginal costs worsen the problem
-    - observed fuel costs are well above modeled fuel costs suggesting generator maintenance issues
+    - The village nominally has been electrified but has an expensive and intermittent electricity service.

 ## Insufficient Cost Recovery

 - Observed fuel costs are well above tariff collection requiring subsidy
+    - Customers pay 5 cents or less per kWh and many meters don't function
+    - The electricity is almost completely subsidized
     - The operating costs are well above the tariffs
-    - Customers pay 5 cents or less per kWh and many meters don't function
-    - Tariffs in the area are below 5 cents per kWh so the electricity is almost completely subsidized
-    - The observed marginal costs due to fuel well exceed this
     - This subsidized operation is found in other grids (cite)

 ## Least Cost Model Assumptions

+- TODO: where can I find least cost model assumptions for Indonesia or other models?
+(VM, TW)

-- These observed fuel costs are likely higher than those in least-cost models
+- These observed fuel costs are likely higher than those in least-cost models for electricity planning
-    - TODO: where can I find least cost model parameters
-    - at $400 per kW, $1 per liter, and 300 ml/kWh, fuel cost exceeds capital cost after about 1000 hours, making generator replacement feasible (confirm)
+    - If the observed costs are above another option, least-cost planning hasn't been achieved
+    - The $2 per kVA is likely above the levelized cost for solar PV with battery storage

+## Capital vs Operating Costs

+- diesel generators are attractive because they are affordable to purchase and install
+    - Diesel is the least cost option from a capital perspective
+    - if the cost of maintenance and operation isn't priced, they will be installed in cases where they are not the least cost option (jaramillo?)

+## Carbon Impact

+- High specific fuel consumption means high carbon intensity of electricity
     - under ideal conditions an efficient diesel generator has comparable cost and carbon intensity compared to existing fossil sources
-    - these data show that these ideal condition costs may not be valid
     - diesel cost and carbon intensity can match or greatly exceed coal and NG averages
-    - while PV costs rise on a capital basis, diesel costs rise on a marginal basis
-    - marginal costs are often more difficult because operation and maintenance isn't well handled

-## Capital vs Operating Costs

-- We report two electricity consumption averages.
-    - We report an average for energy delivered on days or nights with full access.
-    - We report another average for actual energy delivered each day.
-    - The first average gives the potential energy consumption for the system when it is fully operational without technical or operational constraints.
-    - The second average is the actual electricity delivered.
-    - The difference between these two provides a measure of latent demand.
+    - TODO: calculate the carbon intensity for each generator and compare to coal and others

 ## Potential Improvements

+- These problems of high marginal costs and insufficient tariff recovery suggest that other approaches could provide better service at a lower cost.
+    - Revisiting the least cost assumptions in actual operation may lead to different generation allocation decisions

 - Matching generators to loads could improve SFC and operating costs
     - A smaller generator operating at 75% load would provide X improvement
     - Running the generator at this 75% load could slow degradation and SFC increases
-- Revisiting the least cost assumptions in actual operation may lead to different generation allocation decisions

-## Findings

-- We find that the modeled fuel use is above least cost assumptions
-- We find that the observed fuel use is well above both the modeled fuel use and the least cost assumptions
+    - at $400 per kW, $1 per liter, and 300 ml/kWh, fuel cost exceeds capital cost after about 1000 hours, making generator replacement feasible (confirm)

+- Replacing diesel generation with PV and battery storage could improve levelized cost
+    - It is plausible that PV systems with storage can deliver electricity for less than the $2 per kWh that we observe
+    - While the levelized cost of a battery and PV system may be lower, the capital investment is much higher.
+    - while PV costs rise on a capital basis, diesel costs rise on a marginal basis
+    - To move to a least cost option from a total cost perspective may require new ways to access capital.